luciay/models/research/maskgan/README.md

 Code for [*MaskGAN: Better Text Generation via Filling in the
 ______*](https://arxiv.org/abs/1801.07736) published at ICLR 2018.

+## For running on HPC:

+On your local machine, create a virtual environment:

+`virtualenv maskgan-env`

+Enter the environment:

+`source maskgan-env/bin/activate`

+Install dependencies:

+`pip install -r requirements.txt`

+Exit the environment:

+`deactivate`

+Copy the entire directory to your HPC space and submit a job using `run.s`.
+Make sure you add your net id

 ## Requirements

 *   TensorFlow >= v1.3